Gavin-OP/stat4012-group-project/README.md

 - Logistic

-  We will use High, Low, Close, and Volume data as regressors (features) and use Open data as the response.
+  We will set the length of the moving window to be 5 days, i.e. take the price data of previous 5 days as input and predict the price for the following day

 - Hyperparameters

-  The hyperparameters we will be testing are:

   - Number of layers
   - Number of neurons in each layer
-  - Batch size
   - Activation function
   - Optimizer

 - Evaluating Measures

-  We will be evaluating models by comparing their accuracy and generalization error We will also conduct hypothesis tests such as the Diebold and Mariano (1995) and Giacomini and White (2006) tests to examine the relative predictive ability of different models.
+  We will first evaluate models by comparing their accuracy and generalization error Next, we will conduct hypothesis tests such as the Diebold and Mariano (1995) and Giacomini and White (2006) tests to examine the relative predictive ability of different models.

-- Questions to Answer
-  - How to decide the number of layers and neurons in each layer?[^2]

 ## Implementation

 ### Data Collection

 Stock price and relative information will be download from Bloomberg terminal or [Yahoo Finance](https://finance.yahoo.com/).
-We will collect a single stock or ETF's historical pricing data (High, Low, Open, Close) at 5-minute intervals, in A-Share market for past one year.
+We will collect Tencent's historical pricing data (High, Low, Open, Close, Volume) at 5-minute intervals, in A-Share market for past one year.

 ### Data Preprocessing

 Data will be preprocessed by considering the missing data, outliers, stock split and dividend.
 Returns of the stock or ETF will be calculated and converted  into a stationary time series sequence.
-Then it will be divided into training set, and testing set with rate 80:20 for further analysis.
+Then it will be divided into training set, and testing set with rate 8:2 for further analysis.

 ### Neural Network Development